 A digital culture is a concept that describes how technology and the internet are shaping the way that we interact as humans.
 It’s the way that we behave, think and communicate within society.
 A digital culture is the product of the endless persuasive technology around us and the result of disruptive technological innovation.
 It’s applicable to multiple topics but it comes down to one overarching theme; the relationship between humans and technology.

-There are several reasons why a digital culture should matter to your organization to support digital transformation.
-It impacts corporate culture just as much as business models, but why?
+There are several reasons why a digital culture should matter to your organization, but centrally its because it supports digital transformation.
+Consequently, it impacts corporate culture just as much as business models, but why?

 - Attracts new age talent and retains current workforce – Millennials and GenZs no longer want to work in a 9-5 environment.
 They want to be part of a digital culture that allows a collaborative and autonomous workplace.
-It also increases employee engagement, permitting them to bring their voice of opinions and create an impact.
+It also increases employee engagement, allowing them to bring their voice and opinions to help create impact.

-Digital technology started to be engineered in the mid 20th century.
-It’s based on two processes:
+The creation of digital technologies started began in the mid 20th century; based on two key processes:

 - Digitized information – this is the recorded code of combinations of the digits 0 and 1, better known as ‘bits’, which represent words and images.
 Digital technology helps a large amount of information to be compressed on small storage devices that can be transported about.
 Digitization also improves the speed of transmission and ultimately transformed the way that people communicate, work and learn.